• Work With Us

 1. United’s award booking rules allow one-way and round-trip bookings.
 Stopovers and open-jaws can also be added to award tickets, sometimes for 0 extra miles.
 (More on this a bit later.)

-3. Award availability depends on the season (holidays=less), how popular a route is, and whether or not you have the United Explorer card.
-You will have access to more availability if you are a cardholder.
+3. Award availability depends on the season (holidays=less), how popular a route is, and whether or not you have the United Explorer airline credit card.
+(You will have access to more availability if you are a cardholder.)

 5. For premium class seats, United charges more for award seats on flights operated by partner airlines than when it’s on United metal.
 Although, this will fluctuate for United-operated flights now that United is moving to a dynamic pricing model.